hell-month/course/Day0.md

 ## Milestone Review

+> [!IMPORTANT]
+> If you still haven't joined [Hell Month Discord server](https://discord.gg/9XKRaBy5J7), please do so now, as the course will be conducted primarily on Discord.

 Submit the following information altogether as an answer to the question "Please provide a correct answer to milestone review of Day 0." on [Luma Signup page](https://lu.ma/y8eoof0m):

 1. The transaction hash from Goal #1.
 1. The output of the `uname -a` and `date` commands from Goal #2.
 1. The output of the version commands for Node.js, NVM, Git, Docker, and Docker Compose from Goal #2.
-1. The transaction hash of the deposit transaction from Goal #4.
+1. The transaction hash of the deposit transaction from Goal #5.

-**Lastly, make sure you sign up for the course on Luma with the same wallet address you used for the deposit.
+**Lastly, make sure you sign up for [the course on Luma](https://lu.ma/y8eoof0m) with the same wallet address you used for the deposit.
 This is crucial for us to verify your participation.**